Braves vs. Yankees MLB Betting Odds, Trends & Prediction

 Braves vs. Yankees MLB Betting Trends

-The total has gone UNDER in 7 of Atlanta’s last 9 games against NY Yankees
+The total has gone OVER in 15 of NY Yankees’ last 21 games

-The total has gone OVER in 14 of NY Yankees’ last 20 games
+Over/Under has gone UNDER in 7 of Atlanta’s last 10 games against NY Yankees

-The total has gone UNDER in 7 of NY Yankees’ last 9 games against Atlanta
+The total has gone OVER in 11 of NY Yankees’ last 15 games at home

-The total has gone UNDER in 19 of Atlanta’s last 27 games on the road
+The total has gone UNDER in 36 of Atlanta’s last 51 games against an opponent in the American League